CosminIbanescu/Test-Cases-/README.md

 2. Change the “login” word from above address with word “myaccount”, the new address will be  www.website.com/myaccount
 3. Acces the new URL address

-**Expected result:** User shouldn’t be able to login and must appear on a page with an error message.
+**Expected result:** User shouldn’t be able to login and must appear a page with an error message.

 **Test data:** Address will be  www.website.com/myaccount

 ---------------------

 **Title:**
-Test login with correct credentials and active/selected/tick  “Remember Me” option.
+Test login with correct credentials and selected(active) “Remember Me” option.

 **Description:**
 Check if the login functionality saves the user data after disconnect and displays them when the user wants to connect.